nzfeng/crossword-dataset/README.md

 * Don't include words that have negative prefixes like "un-", "dis-", etc. unless they are just as commonly used as their positive counterpart (if not more common), and come with their own connotations and usage patterns.
 I.e., if you look the word up in the dictionary and it's simply defined as the negation of something, don't include it.
 <!--* Similarly, try not to include words whose meanings are too evident from their components, such as "southbound."
 It would be hard to come up with clues. -->
 * **No British English**, or non-English entries except for common phrases ("vice versa", etc.) When puzzles rely on other languages, dialects, or variant spellings, it feels cheap.
 * **No offensive**, insensitive, or particularly unpleasant entries.
-No entries relating to warfare, violence, weapons, chemical agents that have been been used in war, etc. Avoid "gross" entries pertaining to bodily fluids, bodily functions, crimes, abuse, etc. No entries with negative connotations or may be triggering (i.e. RACISM, WHITE_SUPREMACY, MANIFEST_DESTINY, SUICIDE, etc.) Even if their clues are benign, or they have alternate definitions which are benign (like SUICIDE), the topics that these entries are related to when taken at face-value don't deserve visibility in crossword puzzles.
+No entries relating to warfare, violence, weapons, chemical agents that have been been used in war, etc. Avoid "gross" entries pertaining to bodily fluids, bodily functions, crimes, abuse, etc. No entries with negative connotations or may be triggering (i.e. RACISM, MANIFEST_DESTINY, SUICIDE, etc.) Even if their clues are benign, or they have alternate definitions which are benign (like SUICIDE), the topics that these entries are related to when taken at face-value don't deserve visibility in crossword puzzles.
 * Avoid places, except for maybe iconic American places.
 Good rule of thumb is whether this location would be known to a non-American.
 * Most of these rules basically just boil down to "Only include commonly-used words."
 Really try to only include entries that are commonly used, roll off the tongue, can be standalone entries, encourage lively clues, and so on.